adh30/Sphygmocor-Reservoir/README.md

 **[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]**

 If it is assumed that excess pressure (*P~xs~*) is proportional to aortic flow velocity (*U*) (essentially a 3-element Windkessel assumption -- see above) then the pattern of aortic wave intensity (*dI*) can be estimated (being proportional to *dP* x *dP~xs~*).
 If one of aortic wave speed or *dU* is known then wave intensity can be estimated.
 If only pressure has been measured this problem cannot be solved without strong assumptions.
-In this case, it is assumed that peak aortic flow (*dU)* is 1m/s (based on data from [6]) and doesn't not vary with age, sex etc. While this is not true, it is may prove an acceptable approximation, but this remains to be tested.
+In this case, it is assumed that peak aortic flow (*dU)* is 1m/s (based on [6]) and doesn't not vary with age, sex etc. While this is not true, it is may prove an acceptable approximation.

 # Backward and forward pressure

-[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}
+**[NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]**

 These are calculated based on the assumptions that in the aorta reservoir pressure is 2 x backward pressure (P~b~);[7] which may be valid if excess pressure is linearly proportional to aortic flow as has been reported in dogs,[8] and total aortic flow equals aortic inflow.
 This approach probably shares similarities with the ARCSOLVER method,[9] which uses a 3-element Windkessel assumption<sup>[b]</sup> to reconstruct forward and backward pressures.